bdmoshiur/Sales-Management-Module/README.md

 php artisan serve
 ```

-Then open your browser and navigate to:
+Now open your browser and visit:

 ```
 http://127.0.0.1:8000/sales
 ```

-This will load the **Sales Management Dashboard**.
+This will take you to the **Sales Management Module** dashboard.